urllib3/urllib3/docs/reference/contrib/emscripten.rst

 Node.js support
 ---------------
-Node.js support uses a relatively new feature in webassembly known as Javascript Promise Integration.
+Node.js support uses a relatively new feature in WebAssembly known as JavaScript Promise Integration.
-To use urllib3 in Node.js, you are likely to need to call node.js with the ``--experimental-wasm-stack-switching`` command line parameter.
+To use urllib3 in Node.js, you need to use Node.js version 20 or newer and may need to call Node.js with the ``--experimental-wasm-stack-switching`` command line parameter.